jatupan1989/boomjum1989/Adblock-Plus-memory-consumption.md

 Many people have asked me to support ABP element hiding filters (I prefer to refer to these as "cosmetic filters") in the past.
 I've always resisted because I see _HTTP Switchboard_ as a tool to inform/manage where your browser connects.
 But...

-Regarding [ABP memory consumption](https://blog.mozilla.org/nnethercote/2014/05/14/adblock-pluss-effect-on-firefoxs-memory-usage/), I'm with Firefox about this.
+Regarding [ABP memory consumption](https://blog.mozilla.org/nnethercote/2014/05/14/adblock-pluss-effect-on-firefoxs-memory-usage/), I'm with Firefox on this.

 When the way to implement ABP element hiding filters is to inject a [gigantic style sheet](https://blog.mozilla.org/nnethercote/2014/05/14/adblock-pluss-effect-on-firefoxs-memory-usage/comment-page-1/#comment-11173) in every page (and frame), it bothers me to see the blame shifted onto Firefox.